Python3pkg/GenomeKey/README.rst

     $ workon cosmos

-4) this will add GenomeKey to your PYTHONPATH when you're in the cosmos virtualenv)
+4) Add GenomeKey to your PYTHONPATH when you're in the cosmos virtualenv

-    add2virtualenv /path/to/GenomeKey (
+    add2virtualenv /path/to/GenomeKey

 Using
 ======